We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Plumbing

-The plumbing portion of your building inspection includes an examination of drains, sinks, showers, bathtubs and toilets.
-They will run each faucet and look at the water heater for safety and efficiency.
+The plumbing portion of your building inspection includes examining drains, sinks, showers, bathtubs and toilets.
+The inspector will run each faucet and check the water heater for safety and efficiency.
+The water should be clean and connected to the right source.

 Additional Inspections